areinmeyer/adventcode2019_js/README.md

 The fuel.txt is a test file to validate simple examples that were provided on the Advent of Code website.
 [Advent of Code website](https://adventofcode.com/2019)

+## Advent Of Code Day 2

+Whew, that was more complex by far than day 1!

+Answer is 3895705 for part 1.